Unity-Technologies/multiplayer-community-contributions/Transports/com.mlapi.contrib.transport.photon-realtime/README.md

 1. Access Wizard from Window → Photon Realtime → Wizard
 2. Click next until you get to the Photon Cloud Setup Part
-3. If you don't already have an account or e-mail, (More information in the [License](/Transports/com.mlapi.contrib.transport.photon-realtime/Runtime/Photon/LICENSE)) click on the Visit Dashboard button in order to create one
+3. If you don't already have an account or an App Id, (More information in the [License](/Transports/com.mlapi.contrib.transport.photon-realtime/Runtime/Photon/LICENSE)) click on the Visit Dashboard button in order to create one
     1. If you just created an account  for the first time you need to also create a New Application from Photon's Dashboard
     2. NOTE!
 The Photon Type for this transport is: `Photon Realtime`